Decoding ML Decision: An Agentic Reasoning Framework for Large-Scale Ranking System: Introduction

 \section{Introduction}

-Modern large-scale ranking systems orchestrate heterogeneous product surfaces, ranging from discovery-oriented recommendation to community-driven social interfaces, serving a billion-scale global user base with multifaceted preferences.
+Modern ranking systems within large-scale social media platforms orchestrate heterogeneous product surfaces, ranging from discovery-oriented recommendation to community-driven social interfaces, serving a billion-scale global user base with multifaceted preferences.
 Over decades of iterative development, these systems have evolved into highly intricate architectures where numerous optimization layers concurrently target diverse and often conflicting metrics.
-Consequently, the primary bottleneck to system advancement has shifted from pure signal estimation to the \textit{engineering context constraint:} the arduous translation of product intuition and domain expertise into auditable, executable hypotheses.
+Consequently, the primary bottleneck to system advancement has shifted from pure signal estimation to the \emph{engineering context constraint}: the arduous translation of product intuition and domain expertise into auditable, executable hypotheses.
 Current industry workflows remain tethered to manual intervention, relying on domain experts to navigate the combinatorial complexity of multi-objective trade-offs, treatment interpretability, and the rigorous alignment with evolving business criteria.
-This manual dependency creates a scalability barrier, leaving high-value policies undiscovered within the search space.
-Furthermore, traditional optimization approaches, such as uplift modeling~\citep{metalearners, zhao2017uplift, wei2024multi}, treat personalization as a static model selection task.
-While these methods may identify statistically promising interventions, they frequently fail to account for operational constraints or feature instability, resulting in \textit{optimal} policies that are brittle or undeployable in production environments.
+This manual dependence creates a scalability barrier, leaving high-value policies undiscovered within the search space.